- Location: Washington

 - Drivers of vehicles with dealer plates must carry identifying cards at all times.

-- Vehicles using dealer plates may be test driven with a valid demonstration permit that is no older than three days.
+- Vehicles using dealer plates may be test driven with a valid demonstration permit that is no older than 72 hours.

 There are other requirements for a vehicle dealer to obtain a license from the DOL in Washington, including specifications for the established place of business.
 The dealership must have the following:

 - Open 5 days per week during business hours

 - An area to keep all records and files onsite

 Washington auto dealers must be bonded for $30,000 if selling new vehicles, mobile homes, and travel trailers.
 The bond must be $5,000 for other dealers, including sellers of used car, motorcycles, boats, electric vehicles (neighborhood use only), off-road and utlity vehicles and horse trailers.